ancalabrese/COVID-Travel-Restriction-Tracker/README.md

 # COVID-Travel-Restriction-Tracker
-A JSON file that tracks travel restrictions updates (UK only for now)
+A tracker for travel restrictions updates (UK only for now)

+If you want to contribute with travel restrictions for your own country please submit a pull request.
+Data format:
+  "country_name":{
+    "update_date":{
+      "list1":{
+        "country_name":"notes",
+        [...]
+      },
+      [...]
+    }
+  }